 Materials used in the ASIST workshop are purchased by the trainer, and the trainer is responsible for the distribution of one full kit to each participant.
-Each English-language kit includes a workbook, a reminder card (prompter card), stickers, feedback form and a certificate of completion.
+Each English-language kit is priced at approximately \$37.00 CAD and includes a workbook, a reminder card, stickers, and a certificate of attendance.
+Discounts apply to large orders-especially useful for boards, corporations, agencies, or government departments who may need to prepare for a large number of participants.